cogment/cogment-verse/docs/tutorials/simple_bc.md

 >
 > Changes from the previous step are surrounded by `############ TUTORIAL STEP 4 ############` comments

-This fourth step is about actually training the policy, aside from some import at the top, the changes are located in the run implementation and should be pretty straightforward for someone familiar with supervised learning with PyTorch.
+This fourth step is about actually training the policy, aside from some import at the top, the changes are located in the runner's implementation and should be pretty straightforward for someone familiar with supervised learning with PyTorch.

-One thing to notice is the way we deal with publishing new version of the model.
+One thing to notice is the way we deal with publishing new iteration of the model.
 This part of the code is only executed every 100 training steps, this is a tradeoff between the reactivity of the training and limiting the amount of data exchanged over the network and the time spent serializing and deserializing models.

-Make sure you are using step 4 version of the adapter by editing the "default" export in `config/experiment/simple_bc/mountain_car.yaml` and then launch a run as described in the previous step.
+Make sure you are using step 4 version of the actor implementation by editing the "default" export in `config/experiment/simple_bc/mountain_car.yaml` and then launch a run as described in the previous step.

 The agent is now learning, with a few demonstrations it should start to clone the behavior of the human player.